-13) Work on your favorite hobby – Find something you enjoy doing but don’t usually take the time to do.
+13) Work on your favorite hobby – Do you have something you enjoy doing but don’t usually take the time to do?
 Set aside some time today and work on that hobby.

-14) Get a massage or pedicure – Pamper yourself by getting a massage, manicure or pedicure.
+14) Get a massage, manicure or pedicure – Pamper yourself by getting a massage, manicure, or pedicure.

-15) Go shopping – A little retail therapy can be a quick pick-me-up as long as you don’t spend more than you have budgeted for.
-And, you don’t have to buy anything.
-Window shopping can be fun especially if you bring a friend along.
+15) Go shopping – A little retail therapy can be a quick pick-me-up if you don’t spend more than you’ve budgeted.
+And you don’t have to buy anything.
+Window shopping can be fun, especially if you bring a friend along.

 17) Go for a walk – Don’t have time to go to the park?
 Take a walk outside instead.
-Even a short walk in the sun, soaking up that Vitamin D and breathing in fresh air can help improve your mood.
+Even a short fifteen-minute walk in the sun, soaking up that Vitamin D, and breathing in fresh air can help improve your mood.

-20) Plant some flowers – Spring is a great time to find flowers at your local home improvement store.
-Pick up a few and plant them in your garden or a flower pot.
+20) Plant some flowers – Pick up a few and plant them in your garden or a flower pot.
 Not into gardening?
-Pick up an orchid or bouquet of fresh flowers at your local florist to liven up your environment.
+Purchase an orchid or bouquet of fresh flowers at your local florist to liven up your environment.

 21) Do something kind for someone else – One of the best ways to forget your worries is to think of someone else.
-Write a not to someone, visit an elderly friend or volunteer with a local organization.
-There are so many ways to improve the life of someone else and make yourself feel better at the same time.
+Write a note to someone, visit an elderly friend, or volunteer with a local organization.
+There are so many ways to improve someone else’s life and make yourself feel better at the same time.

-22) Organize an area of your home – If life is feeling a bit chaotic for you right now and that is the reason for your discontent, then try to organize something.
-Organizing even a small area can give you a sense of order and control, which can boost your mood.
+22) Organize an area of your home – Going through breast cancer can leave you feeling your life is chaotic and out of your control.
+This feeling can leave you feeling helpless and discouraged.
+If you’re feeling this way, organize something in your home.
+Organizing even a small area can give you a sense of order and control, boosting your mood.

 23) Straighten the house – Straightening the mess in your house can also lift your spirits.
-You don’t have to do a spring clean though, just spend a few minutes picking up things around the house.
-Your home will look better, and you will feel better too.
+You don’t have to spring clean your home; just spend a few minutes picking up and putting things away.
+Your home will look better, and you will feel better, too.

 24) Take a long drive –Hop in the car and get away for a while.
 Roll down the windows, play happy music, and sing to the top of your lungs.
-You will be smiling in no time!
+You’ll be smiling in no time!

-25) Do something fun you haven’t done since you were a child – When was the last time you blew bubbles, put together a puzzle, or swung on a swing?
+25) Do something fun you haven’t done since childhood – When was the last time you blew bubbles, put together a puzzle, or swung on a swing?
 Do something fun, even if you feel silly doing it.
-We tend to be too serious, too often.
-Lighten up and see if your mood doesn’t lighten up too!
+We tend to be too serious, especially now that we’re dealing with medical issues.
+Do something fun and see if your mood doesn’t lighten up, too!

-These are just a few of the things you can do to perk up your mood.
-Hopefully, after reading this post, you’ve come up with a few ideas of your own.
-The point is to relax, take life less seriously, forget about problems that are weighing you down for the moment, and do something that makes you happy – something that cheers you up!
+These are just a few things you can do to perk up your mood.
+Hopefully, after reading this post, you’ve come up with a few ideas.
+The point is to relax, forget about all the problems weighing you down for the moment, and do something that makes you happy – something that cheers you up!